mzargham/wiki-demo/readme.md

 # Omnipedia

-Scaling production, evalution, and refinement of frontier knowledge.
+Scaling production, evalution, and refinement of frontier knowledge since MMXXIIII.

 ![](omnipedia.jpeg)

-The omnipedia is a wiki for frontier knowledge which uses [storm](https://github.com/stanford-oval/storm/) to create *just-in-time* articles in response to searches.
-Articles in omnipedia is an untrustworthy extension of wikipedia focused on knowledge that does not meet wikipedia's rigorous standards for content.
-To avoid risks of confusion omnipedia articles have colored backdrops.
+The omnipedia is a wiki for frontier knowledge which uses a mix of LLM (such as [storm](https://github.com/stanford-oval/storm/)) and editor input to create *just-in-time* articles in response to searches.
+Articles in omnipedia include incomplete, obscure, and unverified summaries of topics not covered by more reliable reference works.
+These are clustered and improved over time.
+To minimize the risk of confusion with reliable sources, omnipedia articles have colored backdrops.

 - **Red:** newly AI generated pages start in the red category indicating that they should be targeted for editing, rather than for reading.
 - **Red-to-Yellow:** Red pages are periodically evaluated by a battery of classifiers targeting various requirement derived from the wikipedia style guides.
 Articles that pass the automated tests are recategorized as yellow.